HughLong-code/PySurveyReader/qualtrics_survey_read/ReadMe.md

     to_snowflake() -> int

         Writes a dataframe to snowflake, can also write only those rows that have not been written to a table sharing the same name as tableName based on key columns specified, the column's values will be compared as strings and only rows containing non-duplicated values will be written.
+Returns number of rows written upon success

         Keyword Parameters:
         -